The Welsummer is the pride of the Netherlands and as a young breed, they have blossomed into a fantastic chicken for homesteaders.

 Despite their lack of fluffiness and their rather large single combs, they are such good foragers you will even find them out and about in thick layers of snow.

-A large single comb can become frostbitten in cold temperatures but you can apply petroleum jelly to the combs and wattles of chickens to protect them against such injuries.
+Their large single combs can become frostbitten in cold temperatures but you can apply petroleum jelly to the combs and wattles of chickens to protect them against such injuries.

 When the temperature hits freezing, the hens might stop laying eggs altogether.
 It is important to give them protection against severe conditions, especially harsh snow, wind, and rain with a well-insulated coop.

 Another common question is whether Welsummers do well in hot weather?
-These birds can tolerate warm temperatures but they need help.
+These birds can tolerate heat or warm temperatures but they need help to combat the hot weather.

-A well-ventilated chicken coop with enough shade and access to water can prevent heat stress.
+A well-ventilated coop with enough shade and access to water can prevent heat stress.

-Why is the Welsummer Chicken the Right Breed for You?
+Why is the Welsummer the Right Breed for You?

 Welsummers are friendly, curious, and they are quite a healthy breed so you won’t have to provide any special care to keep these birds.